-110. Quorum
+101. Quorum

 If no other quorum is fixed by the directors, two directors are a quorum.
-Subject to these articles, if a director ceases to be a director at a board meeting, he can continue to be present and to act as a director and be counted in the quorum until the end of the meeting if no other director objects and if otherwise a quorum of directors would not be present.
+Subject to these articles, if a director ceases to be a director at a directors' meeting, that person can continue to be present and to act as a director and be counted in the quorum until the end of the meeting if no other director objects and if otherwise a quorum of directors would not be present.

-111. Directors below Minimum through Vacancies
+102. Directors below Minimum through Vacancies

-The directors can continue to act even if one or more of them ceases to be a director.
-However if the number of directors falls below the minimum which applies under these articles (including any change to that minimum number approved by an ordinary resolution of shareholders), or the number fixed as the quorum for directors' meetings, the remaining director(s) may only act to:-

-- (i) appoint further director(s) to make up the shortfall; or - (ii) convene general meetings.

-If no director or directors are willing or able to act under this article, any two shareholders (excluding any shareholder holding shares as treasury shares) can call a general meeting to appoint extra directors(s).
+- (A) The directors can continue to act even if one or more of them stops being a director.
+If the number of directors falls below the minimum which applies under these articles (including any change to that minimum number approved by an ordinary resolution of shareholders), or the number fixed as the quorum for directors' meetings, the remaining director(s) may appoint further directors and convene general meetings to make up the shortfall. - (B) If no director or directors are willing or able to act under this article, any two shareholders (excluding any shareholder holding shares as treasury shares) can call a general meeting to appoint extra directors(s).

-112. Appointment of Chairman
+103. Appointment of Chair

-- (A) The directors can appoint any director as chairman or as deputy chairman and can remove him from that office at any time.
-If the chairman is at a directors' meeting, he will chair it.
-In his absence, the chair will be taken by a deputy chairman, if one is present.
-If more than one deputy chairman is present, they will agree between them who should chair the meeting or, if they cannot agree, the deputy chairman longest in office as a director will take the chair.
-If there is no chairman or deputy chairman present within five minutes of the time when the directors' meeting is due to start, the directors who are present can choose which one of them will be the chairman of the meeting. - (B) References in these articles to a deputy chairman include, if no one has been appointed with that title, a person appointed to a position with another title which the directors designate as equivalent to the position of deputy chairman.
+- (A) The directors can appoint any director as chair or as deputy chair and can remove any such person from that office at any time.
+If the person appointed as the chair is at a directors' meeting, then such person will chair it.
+In the absence of such person, the chair will be taken by a deputy chair, if one is present.
+If more than one deputy chair is present, they will agree between them who should chair the meeting or, if they cannot agree, the deputy chair longest in office as a director will take the chair.
+If there is no chair or deputy chair present within five minutes of the time when the directors' meeting is due to start, the directors who are present can choose which one of them will be the chair of the meeting. - (B) References in these articles to a deputy chair include, if no one has been appointed with that title, a person appointed to a position with another title which the directors designate as equivalent to the position of deputy chair.

-113. Competence of Meetings
+104. Competence of Meetings